danhorst/danhorst.com/content/lists/interests.md

  - Stuff I Like
 ---

+> The principal themes of my interests are: focus, enrichment, self-reliance & pleasure.
+>
-> I have many interests.
-The primary themes are: focus, enrichment, self-reliance & pleasure.
-I also try to surround myself with beautiful, functional, things.
+> I also try to surround myself with beautiful, functional, things.

 - Photography
 - Mindfulness